logzly. Evergreen Edge

 5. Promote Once, Then Let It Sit – Share the post on your newsletter and social channels when it goes live.
 After that, let the SEO engine do its job.

 Evergreen success isn’t about a single day’s traffic spike.
-Use Google Search Console to track impressions and clicks for the target keyword.
+Use Google Search Console to monitor impressions and clicks for your target keyword.
 Look for a steady upward trend or at least a flat line—both are good signs.
-Also, check the “average position” metric; if it stays in the top 10 for a year, you’ve built a solid asset.
+Also, watch the “average position” metric; if it stays in the top 10 for a year, you’ve built a solid asset.

 • Over‑optimizing – Stuffing the keyword every sentence looks spammy.
 Aim for a natural density of about 1% and focus on synonyms.